 - a.
 Programs shall provide or coordinate emergency shelter for clients and their families who are fleeing violence.
 Any time a client or family is not accepted into a shelter because of lack of space, the program is required to assist the client/family with locating an alternate safe shelter and to safely maintain contact with the client/family until a viable alternative is identified.
 Simply providing the client/family with phone numbers of nearby shelters is not sufficient assistance; CFWYI recommends that the program place a three-way call with the client and the alternate safe shelter to make arrangements.
 The referring program is further required to continue coordination of services for the family as appropriate, such as transportation back for court appearances in the county of the referring program. - b.
 Shelter beds should not be reserved for "in-county" residents.
 Shelters are strongly encouraged to develop memorandums of understanding with shelters in surrounding counties to outline referral procedures and transportation arrangements for clients who need to relocate outside of their current county of residence.
-If the referral is to another sexual assault shelter, the provision of services should be coordinated as outlined in the memorandum of understanding between the programs.
+If the referral is to another domestic violence shelter, the provision of services should be coordinated as outlined in the memorandum of understanding between the programs.
 Generally, the program accepting the client will be primarily responsible for the provision of services in that county. - c.
-Shelters shall have a written intake process, including procedures for ensuring safety for victims with mental or physical health concerns, children of any gender, or those with substance use disorders. - d.
+Shelters shall have a written intake process, including procedures for ensuring safety for victims with mental or physical health concerns, children of any gender, or those with a substance use disorder. - d.
 Staff or volunteers shall be on site at the shelter at all times when the shelter is occupied. - e.
 Shelter services shall provide for the basic needs of the clients, including safety, food, and hygiene products.
 Program resources shall be used to cover these expenses.
 Shelter residents shall never be required to purchase any of these items for the purpose of sharing with other residents. - f.
-Shelters should provide lockable storage for each family for protection and private accessibility of medication and other valuables.
+Shelters should provide lockable storage for each family for protection and private accessibility of medication and other valuables. - g.

-- g.
 Shelter residents shall be offered complimentary services that may be available through the program, such as advocacy, peer or professional counseling, or court accompaniment.
 If these services are coordinated through another location, staff shall assist with arranging transportation so that shelter residents have access to the other program's staff. - h.
-Shelters should be located in an undisclosed location or in a facility that offers enhanced security, such as an alarm system. - i.
-Shelter services may not be denied based on whether or not an individual sought a protective order or other legal remedy. - j.
+If shelter residency is terminated, providers should offer clients access to all other appropriate advocacy and referral services. - i.
+Shelters should be located in an undisclosed location or in a facility that offers enhanced security, such as an alarm system.

+- j.
+Shelter services may not be denied based on whether or not an individual sought a protective order or other legal remedies. - k.
 Criminal background checks and drug and alcohol testing are not appropriate for victims seeking emergency crisis services and shall not be performed or used as criteria for admission to a crisis shelter.